| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 prosthesis will not be damaged by the early weight

+bearing.
 If the prosthesis was not

 impacted firmly onto the raw bone surfaces, every time the patient